 Facilitate market growth to meet a greater share of the vast financing need for agricultural SMEs globally;

-Promote responsible lending practices and social and environmental standards to ensure that market growth contributes to positive impact on agricultural businesses, the smallholder farmers they aggregate, workers they employ, and surrounding communities and natural environment; and
+Promote responsible lending practices and social and environmental standards to ensure that market growth contributes to positive impact on agricultural businesses, smallholder farmers, enterprise employees, and the natural environment; and

 Build the ecosystem for inclusive and sustainable financial markets and agricultural value chains that supports our vision and mission.